sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

 ![](https://cdn-images-1.medium.com/max/800/1*87mKq_XomYyJE29l91K0dw.png) <br/>
 * Low learning rate slows down the learning process but converges smoothly.
 * Larger learning rate speeds up the learning but may not converge.
 * Usually a decaying Learning rate is preferred.
+(If we slowly reduce the learning rate over time, we might speed up the learning process.
+This process is called learning rate decay.
+Initially, when the learning rate is not very small, training will be faster.
+If we slowly reduce the learning rate, there is a higher chance of coming close to the global minima.
+Learning rate decay can be given as: α = [1 / (1 + decay_rate * epoch_number)] * α0

 #### Momentum
 Momentum helps to know the direction of the next step with the knowledge of the previous steps.
 It helps to prevent oscillations.
 A typical choice of momentum is between 0.5 to 0.9. <br/>
 #### Number of epochs